Today is Global Accessibility Awareness Day (GAAD) 2020!

 - WCAG Guidelines – These guidelines lay out exactly what your website needs in order to be accessible.

-- What is Digital Accessibility? – This article from Siteimprove is a great introduction to digital accessibility and why it matters.
-You can even test to see how accessible your website is!
+- What is Web Accessibility? – This article from W3 is a great introduction to digital accessibility and why it matters!